CollaboraOnline/online/wsd/reference.md

 Size of the file in bytes (64bit)

 ### TemplateSource
 The ID of file (like the wopi/files/ID) can be a non-existing file.
-In that case, the file will be created from a template when the template (eg. an OTT file) is specifiend as "TemplateSource" in the CheckFileInfo response.
+In that case, the file will be created from a template when the template (eg. an OTT file) is specified as "TemplateSource" in the CheckFileInfo response.

 The TemplateSource is supposed to be an URL like https://somewhere/accessible/file.ott that is accessible by the Online.